 CUNA Financial Management Essentials eSchool starts your journey into Finance with a solid curriculum of topics to help you gain a comprehensive understanding of the Finance and Accounting environment.
 This introductory level eSchool covers a wide range of topics including financial ratios, asset liability management, balance sheets, investments, loan and deposit pricing and forecasting and budgeting approaches.
 By attending, you will lay the foundation of your financial education which will allow you to begin playing a role in making prudent financial decisions for your credit union.

-This event is produced by CUNA Center for Professional Development and endorsed by the CUNA CFO Council.
+This event is endorsed by the CUNA CFO Council.

 Who Should Attend